amouro/drupalden_iwakuni_2023/section-2.md

 </div>

 <!--
-Shortcut is easy to manage dev and editing tasks.
+Shortcut is a task management system.
+It can manage dev and editing tasks easily.

-Given the nature of the tasks need different workflows, we can create different workflow for them.
+Given the nature of the tasks of dev and editing need different workflows, we can create different workflow on Shortcut for them.

-However, we can still bring them into the same Epic or Iteration easily.
+And then bring them into the same Epic or Iteration easily.

 This is very helpful for a multi-function team.